containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 The rootfs to use for the container.
 Rootfs points to a directory on the system that contains the content to be run within the container.
 This option conflicts with the `Image` option.

-The format of the rootfs is the same as when passed to `podman run --rootfs`, so it supports ovelay mounts as well.
+The format of the rootfs is the same as when passed to `podman run --rootfs`, so it supports overlay mounts as well.

 Note: On SELinux systems, the rootfs needs the correct label, which is by default unconfined_u:object_r:container_file_t:s0.